LeesEngineer/CSAPP/FloatingPoint.md

 <p>We've already learned about two's complement.
 That's a perfectly fine way to represent positive and negative numbers.
 We have exponents that are negative and positive.
 So why not just use a two's complement in the exp field to represent those positive and negative exponents.</p>

 <p>Think about this and we'll come back to it.
 If we encode the exponent E using this bias representation.
-The smallest negative exponent is representated by all zeros, And the largest exponent is representated by 01...111</p>
+The smallest negative exponent is representated by all zeros, And the largest exponent is representated by 1...110, in which case E equals 01...111</p>

 <p>By using this biased representation, we can just compare two floating-point numbers just as unsigned.
-We can treat the whole floating-point number as an unsigned integer and compare two number.
+We can treat the whole floating-point number as an unsigned integer and compare two numbers.
 And get a true comparison</p>

 - Significand coded with implied leading 1: M = 1.xxx...x_2